Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 The main purpose of the implemented [grouping of clusters](#grouping-of-clusters-glossary) approach is to make a large graph more user-friendly, i.e. more readable and understandable.

+Original knowledge graph exploration is proposed in a research paper ["Iteractive and iterative visual exploration of knowledge graphs based on shareable and reusable visual configurations"](#https://www.sciencedirect.com/science/article/pii/S1570826822000105).
+Its implementations is available [here](#https://github.com/martinnec/knowledge-graph-browser-website)

 <h1 id="glossary">Glossary</h1>